samaddmirzaa/london-property-intelligence/README.md

 Retraining triggers on any of three conditions: the target drifts, more than 30% of features drift, or a single feature exceeds PSI 0.5.

-**Reference sample.** A 50k row sample reproduces the PSI you get from the full 1.37M rows to within 0.003, so there is no reason to commit the larger file.

 ---

 ## Tech stack